 Bringing wood fireplaces into compliance is an essential step in complying with municipal regulations and ensuring safety in co-ownerships.
 Although the costs can be high, adapted solutions help preserve both the safety of residents and the value of property.
 The role of architects, co-ownership managers and syndicates is central to carrying out these projects successfully.

+WHAT YOU SHOULD KNOW !
+The Régie du bâtiment du Québec has published a guide in PDF format (675 KB) to facilitate the request for different measures concerning the upgrading of chimney flue installations.
 This guide was designed to support owners and stakeholders in the construction sector by providing them with key principles to use in this process.

-Remember: In the context of new construction, compliance is generally achieved by complying with the Construction Code in force.
+WHAT TO KEEP IN MIND : In the context of new construction, compliance is generally achieved by complying with the Construction Code in force.
 However, for existing constructions, it may be necessary to use different measures to meet the standards, especially if the current installations have compliance gaps.

 Georges Fallah, Architect